KMukuch/ctuix/README.md

 void ctuix_error_show(const char *title, const char *message);
 ```

-The function stops **ncurses* and prints a titled error message, and waits for the user to press Enter before restoring the UI.
+The function stops **ncurses** and prints a titled error message, and waits for the user to press Enter before restoring the UI.
 It is suitable for non‑critical errors.

-## Core loop
+## Core

 The main function that user must call in order to run the UI is: